Updated June 9, 2023

 But of late, unfortunately, the email etiquette for business is getting into the threat zone with filthy language.
 It ultimately creates a negative impact and displays a lack of professionalism.

 Important Email Etiquette

 Here are some of the Email Etiquette rules that individuals often overlook or usually do not follow-

 1. All Caps

-Generally, it does not sound good to compose an email body comprising all block letters.
+Generally, composing an email body comprising all block letters does not sound good.
 In professional terms, this error represents ‘shouting.’
 Furthermore, the writing becomes almost illegible.
 However, if you want to try something new and use a unique font style, you can use all words in lowercase.
 This style is becoming popular these days.
-But the right approach to writing a mail according to email etiquette is typing the information normally without using too many font styles.
+But the right approach to writing a mail, according to email etiquette, is typing the information normally without using too many font styles.
 You can highlight / bold, or underline the important part of your message.

 2. Sending an Email without Proofreading

-You may have carefully typed an all-important electronic mail, but you should proofread the content before clicking on the ‘send’ button.
 Your mail may have spelling or grammatical errors, leading to a bad impression.
+You may have carefully typed an all-important electronic mail, but you should proofread the content before clicking the ‘send’ button.
 Don’t be sloppy while writing, even if it is not an official message—another mistake people generally make is sending the email without reading what they have composed.
 Rereading will ensure that you have mentioned all the vital points in your mail and have not forgotten to attach any necessary documents.